JosephC94/ancient-artifacts/README.md

 If the user attempts to buy £999,999.99 worth of products, Django will throw and InvalidRequestError - this is due to Stripe's API and is not at fault with the code for the app.

+Should the user attempt to checkout when there are no items in the cart, Django will throw an InvalidRequestError.
+The user is able to access the Checkout page and fill in the form.
+However they can not proceed unless they have items in their cart.

 ## Deployment